-- David Brereton, directly and through his holding company, Dabre Inc., and his spouse, Kathryn Ensign-Brereton, hold (1)respectively 1,412,138 and 1,029,102 common shares, which represent respectively 9.7% and 7.07% of the outstanding common shares.
-David Brereton disclaims beneficial ownership and control or direction over the common shares held by Kathryn Ensign-Brereton. - (2) Peter Brereton and his spouse, Sharon House, hold respectively 319,921 and 100,159 common shares.
-Peter Brereton disclaims beneficial ownership and control or direction over the common shares held by Sharon House. - (3) Member of the Compensation Committee.
-Steve Sasser is the Chair of the Compensation Committee.
+- (1) David Brereton, directly and through his holding company, Dabre Inc., and his spouse, Kathryn Ensign-Brereton, hold respectively 917,038 and 999,102 common shares, which represent respectively 6.20% and 6.75% of the outstanding common shares.
+David Brereton disclaims beneficial ownership and control or direction over the common shares held by Kathryn Ensign-Brereton. - (2) Peter Brereton and his spouse, Sharon House, hold respectively 315,730 and 80,159 common shares.
+Peter Brereton disclaims beneficial ownership and control or direction over the common shares held by Sharon House - (3) Member of the Compensation Committee.
+Steve Sasser is the Chair of the Compensation Committee. - (4) Member of the Audit Committee.
+Kathleen Miller is the Chair of the Audit Committee. - (5) Member of the Nominating Committee.
+David Booth is the Chair of the Nominating Committee.